-Many humans contend that we all should stay with our own kind.
-Why don’t they apply that notion to gender then?
+There are racial bigots who contend that we all should stay with our own kind.
+Why doesn’t everyone apply that notion to gender then?
 Maybe men should cohabitate only with other men and women only with women.
 The etched-in-stone proclamation that every man and woman on earth are obligated to have sexual relationships only with the opposite sex is completely arbitrary and elitist.
 I am so sick of that tired, stupid and pointless defense of heterosexuality that “God made Adam and Eve, not Adam and Steve.”
 That statement is no more valid than if someone says, “Mother Goose created Jack and Jill, not Jack and Bill.“ The fact of the matter is, it is Man, not God, who created Adam and Eve, but God did make Adam and Steve, Adam and Yves, and Madam and Eve, too!
 These people don’t seem to realize, or care, that they are basing their entire case on a myth.
 Any intelligent, logical person knows that Adam and Eve were not real people.
 (Check out my For the Bible Tells Me So blog, if you need convincing.)
 It’s all made up.
 So if there never were any Adam and Eve, how do they justify their position then?
 What else do you have for me?

 Some people argue that homosexuality is a “crime/sin against Nature” and “an abomination against God” and all that other judgmental rhetoric.
 If everyone would come to the realization that sexual relations can occur for purposes other than actual procreation, then they would see that it doesn’t matter with whom one has sex.
 Deeming homosexuality to be wrong is being judgmental and unfair besides.
 If I don’t intend to make a baby with a woman, then how can it be wrong for me to have recreational sex with a man?
 My not wanting to have non-procreative sex with a woman is my prerogative.